 Child Maintenance is financial support towards your child's everyday living costs if you've separated from the other parent.

-Council Tax Support is a discount on your Council Tax bill if you're eligible.
+Council Tax Reduction is a discount on your Council Tax bill if you're eligible.

 Sure Start Maternity Grant is a one-off payment of £500 to help towards the costs of having a child.
 To receive the grant you must be in receipt of certain benefits.